-During the course of some 30 years, Bechtel has set records for the lowest radiation exposure, shortest replacement outages, and best employee safety performing its steam generator replacement work.
+During the course of more than 30 years, Bechtel has set records for the lowest radiation exposure, shortest replacement outages, and best employee safety performing its steam generator replacement work.

 Ohio's industrial sector accounts for more than a third of the state's energy consumption.
 Ohio is home to a number of energy-intensive industries, such as chemical and glass manufacturing, glass making, metal casting, and steel production.
 Ohio is a net importer of electricity.